Organizations should be constantly evolving. Unfortunately, outdated policies and procedures can stick around way too long.

-The definition of an HR audit is a thorough review of the policies, procedures, documents, and systems in Human Resources.
-The purpose of this process is to provide recommendations that will help you improve operations and performance.
+This is an opportunity to identify which practices are working and which are not.
+This a vital step when it comes to improving operations and performance.
 Usually, HR professionals will carry out the audit.
 However, companies can also choose to hire an external company to conduct a human resources evaluation.

 The completion of one HR audit checklist yearly should be enough for your company to obtain all the HR-related data it needs.
 When you make an assessment, you can choose to focus on the following areas:

 - Training and Development